 The Fairtrade Foundation also sent me a bundle of Fairtrade chocolate goodies with which to create a recipe.
 Milk chocolate hearts and white chocolate and strawberry hearts from Divine were a welcome novelty.
 I have written many times about this company which is part owned by the growers themselves.
 Head to my post Divine intervention for more details.

 A tub of cadbury’s drinking chocolate reminded me of school.
 This too became Fairtrade in 2009 and tripled the sales of Fairtrade cocoa overnight.
 Lastly, there was a bar of Seriously, a new Fairtrade range from Waitrose.
 The cocoa for these bars comes from co-operative farmer groups in the Dominican Republic.

 So, what to make?
 Well a chocolate pie of course.
 Following hot on the heels of my cashew brownies, I couldn’t resist reaching for the cashew nut butter again.
 I managed to use all of the products sent, other than the white chocolate strawberry hearts.So I gave myself a congratulatory pat on the back as I savoured a slice of what is, a most divine pie.

 Thanks for visiting Tin and Thyme.
-If you make this decadent chocolate cashew pie, I’d love to hear about it in the comments below or via social media.
+If you make this decadent chocolate cashew pie, I’d love to hear about it in the comments below.
+And do please rate the recipe.
 Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.